Outcrossing

 Out-crossing or out-breeding is the technique of crossing between different breeds.
 This is the practice of introducing distantly related genetic material into a breeding line, thereby increasing genetic diversity.

+Outcrossing in animals

 Outcrossing can be a useful technique in animal breeding.
 The outcrossing breeder intends to remove the traits by using "new blood."
-With dominant traits, one can still see the expression of the traits and can remove those traits whether one outcrosses, line breeds or inbreeds.
+With dominant traits, one can still see the expression of the traits and can remove those traits, whether one outcrosses, line breeds or inbreeds.
 With recessive traits, outcrossing allows for the recessive traits to migrate across a population.
 Many traits are Mendelian and therefore exhibit a more complicated intermediate phenotype.
 The outcrossing breeder then may have individuals that have many deleterious genes that may be expressed by subsequent inbreeding.
 There is now a gamut of deleterious genes within each individual in many dog breeds.

 Increasing the variation of genes or alleles within the gene pool may protect against extinction by stressors from the environment among inbred animal populations.
-For example, in this context, a recent veterinary medicine study tried to determine the genetic diversity within cat breeds.
+For example, in this context, a 2009 veterinary medicine study tried to determine the genetic diversity within cat breeds.